cantdoit/tsfilego/docs/src/UserGuide/latest/QuickStart/Data-Model.md

 ## Example

-A table is a collection of devices with the same pattern.
-As shown in the figure below, it is a modeling management of factory equipment, and the physical quantity collection of each device has certain commonalities (such as collecting temperature and humidity physical quantities, collecting physical quantities of the same device on the same frequency, etc.), so it can be managed on a device by device basis.
+A schema describes is a collection of devices with the same pattern.
+As shown in the figure below, it models the management of factory equipment, and the physical variable collection of each device has certain commonalities (such as collecting temperature and humidity physical quantities, collecting physical quantities of the same device on the same frequency, etc.), so it can be managed on a device-by-device basis.

-At this point, a physical device can be uniquely identified through [Region] - [Factory] - [Equipment] (orange column in the figure below, also known as device identification information).
-The final indicators collected by the device are [Temperature], [Humidity], [Status], and [Arrival Time] (blue column in the figure below).
+At this point, a physical device can be uniquely identified through 3 Tags [Region] - [Factory] - [Equipment] (orange column in the figure below, also known as device identification information).
+The Fields collected by the device are [Temperature], [Humidity], [Status], and [Arrival Time] (blue column in the figure below).

 ![](https://alioss.timecho.com/docs/img/data_model_example_image.png)